thegraydream/TikTok-TTS/README.md

-# ✨ TikTok TTS 🔊
+# 🔊 TikTok TTS
 A python script That uses the TTS TikTok API!

-# 🔧 Easy Installation 🔧
+# 🔧 Easy Installation
 All you need to install the program is python 3!

+# 🔧 Configuration
+When you launch it, a config.json file will be created, in which you can modify the voice and export!

-# 🎀 Voices 🎀
+# 🎀 Voices
 ### **English US**
 en_us_001 ∙ Female\
 en_us_006 ∙ Male 1\